devangerine/ETHProofBeginnerProject/README.md

 # ETHProofBeginnerProject

 This is a Solidity program that simulates the minting and burning of tokens.
-The purpose of this program is showcase my current understanding of Solidity as a programming language as well as serve as a referrence to those who are also new to Solidity like me.
+The purpose of this program is showcase my current understanding of Solidity as a programming language (the usage of state variables, functions, looping statements, conditional statemnents, etc) as well as serve as a referrence to those who are also new to Solidity like me.

 ## Description